PearOrchards/esp_coap_client/README.md

 You will have the issue if, during compilation, you see errors to do with missing types, such as `coap_pdu_t` or `coap_session_t`.

+_Note: the moved include statement MUST be inside `extern "C"` brackets, else you will likely get linker errors.
+I found this out the hard way._

 ## Contributing and Issues
-If you have any issues, please open an issue on this repository.
+If you have any problems using this class, please open an issue on this repository, and I'll try get back to you as soon as possible.

 If you'd like to contribute, please open a pull request.
-I'm happy to accept any contributions, but remember the limitations of this library.
-If you're looking to add a feature, it may be better to fork this repository and create your own library.
+I'm happy to accept any contributions, but remember the simplicity of this "library".
+If you're looking to add a lot of features, it may be better to fork this repository and create your own.